 35.3.1 General

+MLO enables a non-AP MLD to discover, authenticate, associate, and set up one or more links with an AP MLD.
+Each link enables channel access and frame exchanges between the non-AP MLD and the AP MLD based on the supported capabilities exchanged during association. (#17861, 18112)

 An EHT AP shall set dot11MultiLinkActivated to true and shall be affiliated with an AP MLD.
 An AP MLD and all of its affiliated AP(s) shall follow the rules defined in 35.3 (Multi-link operation).

 A non-AP EHT STA with dot11MultiLinkActivated equal to true shall be affiliated with a non-AP MLD.
 A non-AP MLD and all of its affiliated non-AP STA(s) shall follow the rules defined in 35.3 (Multi-link operation).